3D printing is such an exciting field for many different reasons, including the seemingly limitless options it provides.

-In this blog post, we’ll provide our recommendations on how to pick the right filament for 3D printing, based on several different properties.
+In this blog post, we’ll provide our recommendations on how to choose 3D printer filaments, based on several different properties.
 This article will be a general overview.
 For more technical properties on each of our filaments, check out our technical datasheets.

-The most important thing to keep in mind when choosing your filament is the final application of your print.
+The most important thing to keep in mind when choosing your3d printer filament is the final application of your print.
 In the end, your filament decision will be dependent on the function of the item you are printing.

 This means you don’t need the fanciest material you can find.
 These materials are often more expensive and inconvenient to print, and they won’t necessarily guarantee an extra value to your print just because it’s a high-end material.
 Don’t shy away from more basic materials, especially if it’s more aligned with the overall end goal of the part you’re printing.